-In 2002, MTC created the Community-Based Transportation Plan (CBTP) Program to address the needs of economically disadvantaged communities through community transportation planning.
-The objective of the program is to develop a plan through a collaborative process that identifies transportation gaps, proposes and prioritizes strategies to address them, and identifies potential funding sources and projects for implementation.
-The program is designed to ensure that the population directly affected by the transportation plan is guiding the process.
+The Metropolitan Transportation Commission created the Community Based Transportation Plan (CBTP) program to address the needs of economically disadvantaged communities through community transportation planning.
+The objective of the Community Based Planning Process is to develop a plan through a collaborative process that identifies transportation gaps, proposes and prioritizes strategies to address the gaps, and identifies potential funding sources and project leads for implementation.
+This process ensures that the low-income population directly affected by the transportation plan is guiding the process.